 As a part of my “Know Your Audience” theme for this course, I used persuasive language and video to support and tell the story that would appeal to the audience.
-My target audience consisting of holiday shoppers, moms and dads, general public, who care about consuming healthy products that are harvested responsibly and humanely.
+My target audience consisting of holiday shoppers, moms, and dads, the general public, who care about consuming healthy products that are harvested responsibly and humanely.

-I began my video production process with the brainstorming session that helped me arrive to the message I was trying to relay to my audience.
+I began my video production process with the brainstorming session that helped me arrive at the message I was trying to relay to my audience.
 The goal is to make the audience think before they buy the products and only purchase responsible, humanely harvested products.
 I used Animal Rights PNW hashtag #RaiseYourPaws as a common theme to connect this project with the Facebook page.

 I wrote the script using generic storyboard template (see below).
 Using my iPhone’s Voice Memo app I recorded the script several times to provide alternative versions for editing, then I transferred the audio file to my computer and imported the asset into the Adobe Premiere project.